edtang44/visutreesort/README.md

-# Sorting and BST Visualizer
+# Sorting & BST Visualizer

 A visualization tool for various sorting algorithms and binary search tree traversals